Judith-20/shopping-cart/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE(#https://github.com/Judith-20/shopping-cart/blob/main/LICENSE) file for details.